encircle360-oss/mayan2duo/README.md

 This is a small microservice that monitors document types in [mayan-edms](https://gitlab.com/mayan-edms/mayan-edms) that are configurable in the service config and pushes them to DATEV Unternehmen Online (DUO) using the email import.
 If a push/sending was successful the documents get a configurable done-tag like in the screenshot below.
+This third-party software was developed by [encircle360](https://encircle360.com) and is in no association with the company [DATEV eG](https://www.datev.de/).
 ![Mayan2DUO DONE TAG](docs/assets/mayan2duo-done-tag.png)
 ### What can i do with this software?

 For this we can provide an example: